DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/develop/api/index.rst

       .. group-tab:: C++

          return:
             - Point*: a pointer to the first point in the point cloud.

          .. code-block:: C++

       		DAOAI_API Point* getDataPtr() const;

       .. group-tab:: C#

+         return:
+            - Point*: a pointer to the first point in the point cloud.

          .. code-block:: c#